ArslanAnjum/asaStarter/README.md

 # asaStarter

 This repository contains empty project structure to get you started in building secured crud with spring and angularjs, using the power of [Angular Spring Api](https://github.com/ArslanAnjum/angularSpringApi).</br>
 By using this library we dont have to write the hefty angularjs, html, css.
-We can just define the model classes, repos, js congiguration and we would have a full fledge working secured application ready with built in searching capability !
+We can just define the model classes, repos, js configuration and we would have a full fledge working secured web application ready with built in searching capability !

 ## Example ([Movie Catalog in 60 mins](https://github.com/ArslanAnjum/asaStarter/wiki/Movie-Catalog-Web-Application-in-60-mins.)):